jakubLasko/Battleships/Battleships/Misc/README.txt

 There are 2 tagged version in GIT
 	- Initial version: 0.0.1 - Basic implementation but should fully comply with requirements.
-	- New version: 0.0.2 - Added more realistic usecase for Creating/Joining games and querying game state.
+	- New version: 0.0.2 - Added more realistic usecase for Creating/Joining games, Shoot verification and querying game state.

 BattleshipsController
-	- Improvement: Adding method to get all open games would be useful for players to join existing games.
 	- CreateGameAsync/JoinGameAsync
 		- Since it contains some I/O bound operations, it is marked as async.
 To make it responsive and not block the thread.
 	- Shoot